varunmaitreya/Tutorials/Tutorial 3/Tutorial3.md

 ![Production line](figures/production_line.png)

-Now that we have build our production line we want it to become a semantic object.
+Now that we have build our production line, we want it to become a semantic object.
 Select the four parts of the production line by using one of the object selection techniques.
 Group the selected objects in a common subtree as you did in the last tutorial.
 You may notice that the newly established node has a black description field on it.